Menu UVK Help - Smart uninstaller Pub

 Before uninstalling the selected programs, select the options of your preference in the upper pane:

-Scan and remove remnants: If this option is selected, UVK will search the registry for remaining entries pointing to the uninstalled programs.
+Check Scan and remove remnants: If this option is selected, after uninstalling the selected programs, UVK will search the registry for remaining entries pointing to the uninstalled programs.
 It will also search your hard drive for shortucts pointing to the uninstalled programs.

 The items it finds will be displayed in a list where you can choose what to delete.
 An option to create a system restore point before removing the remnants is supplied.